The Best Latinx Short Stories

 On this page, you’ll find amazing new Latinx stories from Reedsy’s short story contest.
 Peruse our selection of Latinx stories, starting with shortlisted entries at the top — and don’t forget to leave likes and comments on your favorites.

 If you discover an author whose work you really enjoy, you can even follow them to see when they post a new story!
 Whether your tastes lean toward magical realism or heartrending YA, there’s something for just about everyone on this page.
 (That said, if you can’t find the sort of story you want to read, why not write it and submit to the contest?
-You might end up becoming someone else’s favorite author yourself!)
+You might just walk away with the $250 cash prize You may just walk away with a $250 cash prize — plus the chance to be published in Prompted, our new literary magazine!)